Carnegie Mellon University

 Matthew Hoolsema

-Associate Director, Data Science and Advanced Analytics, Carnegie Mellon University
+Director of Data Science and Advanced Analytics in the Office of Institutional Effectiveness and Planning, Carnegie Mellon University

-Matthew Hoolsema joined CMU in 2015 and now serves as associate director of data science and advanced analytics in the Office of Institutional Effectiveness and Planning.
-He oversees data modeling and dashboarding projects for university leadership and the campus community and the development of new predictive analytic models to support early interventions with students.
-He has extensive experience leading data and analytical projects on student persistence and graduation, academic advising, participation in high-impact educational practices, peer benchmarking, and university carrying capacity and constraints.
-Prior to working in higher education, Matthew was a K-12 teacher and continues to promote data-informed strategies and policies that promote student access and success in education.
+Matt joined Carnegie Mellon University in 2015 and now serves as Director of Data Science and Advanced Analytics in the Office of Institutional Effectiveness and Planning.
+He oversees data modeling and dashboarding projects for university leadership and the campus community, and the development of new predictive analytic models to support early interventions with students.
+He has extensive experience leading data and analytical projects related to student persistence and graduation, academic advising, participation in high-impact educational practices, peer benchmarking, and university carrying capacity and constraints.
+Prior to working in higher education Hoolsema was a K-12 teacher, and continues to promote data-informed strategies and policies that promote student access and success in education.

 Theresa Mayer

 Mayer served as vice president for research and innovation and a professor of electrical and computer engineering at Virginia Tech.
-Prior to her role at Virginia Tech, she was at Pennsylvania State University for more than 20 years, where she served as a distinguished professor of electrical engineering, associate dean for research and innovation in the College of Engineering, the site director of the National Science Foundation’s National Nanotechnology Infrastructure Network, and the director of the Materials Research Institute Nanofabrication Laboratory.
+Prior to her role at Virginia Tech, Mayer was at Pennsylvania State University for more than 20 years, where she served as a distinguished professor of electrical engineering, associate dean for research and innovation in the College of Engineering, the site director of the National Science Foundation’s National Nanotechnology Infrastructure Network and director of the Materials Research Institute Nanofabrication Laboratory.

 She is internationally recognized for her research in applications of nanotechnology to electronic and photonic devices with new and previously unexplored functions.
 Her work in directed and self-assembly of nanoparticles has been used to expand the types and complexity of materials that can be integrated into devices beyond standard lithographic approaches, enabling a wide range of novel structures from low-power integrated nanosensor circuits to nanostructured gradient index optical components.